gchq/sleeper/docs/02-deployment-guide.md

 ```

 ## Deployment

 There are two ways to deploy Sleeper: you can use the automated scripts or a more manual
 approach.

 ### Automated Deployment

 The automated script uses template files to provide a default
 configuration for Sleeper.
 It also deploys only one table
 into Sleeper with the schema provided in these template files.
 You can find the template files [here](../scripts/templates).

 It is recommended that you change these templates to configure Sleeper
 in the way that you want before you run the automated script.
 At
 the very least you will want to change the schema.template and
 tags.template files.
 See the Configuration section below
 for further details.

 Note that anything property in the templates with "changeme"
 as its value will be overwritten automatically by the scripts.

 You can then use the automated script by running the following command
 from the root directory:

 ```bash
 ./scripts/deploy/buildAndDeploy.sh <sleeper-instance-unique-id> <vpc-id> <subnet-id> <table-name>
 ```

 Here `vpc-id` and `subnet-id` are the ids of the VPC and subnet that some components of Sleeper
 will be deployed into.

 This script will build Sleeper and upload the necessary jars to a bucket in S3
 and push the Docker container images to respositories in ECR.

 The deployment scripts will create all of the required configuration files in a
 folder called `generated` under the root directory.
 It is recommended you keep
 this folder somewhere safe.

+#### Scripts in Docker

+The automated scripts can also be run from inside a Docker container.
+You can get into a Docker container with all
+the dependencies needed for deployment

 ### Manual Deployment

 For Sleeper to be deployed manually, some resources have to be uploaded to AWS first:
 the jar files need to be uploaded to an S3 bucket, and some Docker images
 need to be uploaded to an ECR repository.

 #### Upload the Docker images to ECR

 There are potentially three ECR images that need to be created and pushed
 to an ECR repo, depending on the stacks you want to deploy.
 One is for
 ingest, one is for compaction and the last is for bulk import.
 You may
 not wish to use the bulk import stack so don't upload the image if you
 aren't.

 The below assumes you start in the project root directory.
 First create some